Josh7511/Blackjack/README.md

 ## Game Description

 This is a simple command-line implementation of the classic Blackjack card game.
-Enjoy playing directly from the console!
+Enjoy playing directly from the terminal!

 ---